stephendade/aprilmav/README.md

 - ``--averaging=N``   Use a moving average of N frames for determining position and velocity.
 - ``--jetson``        Use hardware accelerator (CUDA, VPI) on NVIDIA Jetson
 - ``--tagFamily``     Use this Apriltag family.
 Defaults to ``tagStandard41h12``
+- ``--opencv``        Use OpenCV instead of pyapriltag for decoding.
+Only works for tag family tagStandard31h11

 Captures, processes and localises vehicle position and orientation.
 Sends this in MAVLink format to a connected ArduPilot.